StefanGlaser/GIBBS/README.md

    with these scripts).

- - play.php is the main file that starts up the logplayer when invoked using a browser.
-Copy this file into the desired directory.
+ - play.php is the main file that starts up the logplayer when invoked using a browser. player_definitions.php and player-ajax.php are used for general definitions and handling asynchroneous menu requests.
+   Copy this three files into the desired directory.

-   This file should be modified to include all the .replay files.
-If you copied them into a different subdirectory, make sure to include the correct path.
+   The player_definitions.php file should be modified to specify the location of the replay files.
+If you copied them into a different subdirectory, make sure to specify the correct path.
 See also online examples at http://www.oliverobst.eu/research/robotics-gliders2012-simulation-league-robocup-team/robocup-2012

- - Copy the scripts directory and the *.css files. play.php includes 3 javascript files, and 2 CSS style sheets.
-All 3 javascript files are expected in a subdirectory "scripts".
+ - Copy the scripts directory and the logplay.css file. play.php includes two javascript files, and one CSS style sheet.
+All two javascript files are expected in a subdirectory "scripts".
 This subdirectory should be in the same directory as play.php.
-The 2 CSS files are expected to be in the same directory as play.php.
+The CSS file is expected to be in the same directory as play.php.

  - Copy the images directory.
-   The style sheet jquery-ui.css expects some icons and graphics in the "images" subdirectory (which again should be in the same directory as play.php).
+   The style sheet expects some icons and graphics in the "images" subdirectory (which again should be in the same directory as play.php).

 3. PLAYING BACK